seud0nym/tch-gui-unhide/utilities/README.md

                    VARIANT-SERIAL-VERSION-config.gz file
  -e              Save the current environment into the
                    VARIANT-SERIAL-VERSION-env file
- -o              Save the overlay content into the
+ -o              Save the changed overlay content into the
                    VARIANT-SERIAL-VERSION-overlay-files-backup.tgz file
  -s              Skip recalculation of the checksum of the backed-up
                    partition, and just save the checksum calculated